 About

-I am a PhD student at the IDHEAP
+I am a research fellow at the Collegio Carlo Alberto, where

-My research is/was supported by a Mobi.Doc grant
+My research has been supported by a Postdoc.Mobility fellowship,

 Research

-Algorithms, Beliefs, and Behavior Adjustment: A Field Experiment with Caseworkers (with Patrick Arni), presented at SIOE 2024
+Algorithms, Incentives, and Effort Adjustment: A Field Experiment with Caseworkers (with Patrick Arni), available upon request

 Electoral Predictors of Polling Errors (with Sina Chen, Jens Wiederspohn, and Peter Selb), Journal of Politics, accepted.